saanvik-it/AzureDataEngineerTraining/README.md

 ## 🌟 Course Overview

-Welcome to the Azure Data Engineering Training!
-This curriculum is designed to help you master the technical skills required for modern data engineering on Microsoft Azure.
+Welcome to the Azure Data engineer Training!
+This curriculum is designed to help you master the technical skills required for modern data engineer on Microsoft Azure.
 Each section includes both conceptual learning and hands-on labs to reinforce your knowledge.

 ### 🎯 Learning Objectives

-- Understand Azure data engineering architecture and lifecycle
+- Understand Azure data engineer architecture and lifecycle
 - Master Azure Storage, Data Lake, and security
 - Build and orchestrate data pipelines with Azure Data Factory
 - Transform and analyze data using Databricks and Spark